 For its amazing photo/video features, Google Drive deserves a good spot in our best cloud storage for photos list.
-To get a better picture on this provider, check out our Google Drive review.
+To get a better picture of this provider, check out our Google Drive review.

 SugarSync is indeed an amazing low-cost cloud storage solution, being capable of fulfilling all your cloud needs.
 With unbeatable price tiers, highly customizable plans, great mobile applications, there’s a reason why most tech specialists recommend SugarSync.

-Now, in terms of best cloud storage for photos, we can’t say that SugarSync is truly exceptional, but it has its strong points.
+Now, in terms of the best cloud storage for photos, we can’t say that SugarSync is truly exceptional, but it has its strong points.
 Like its competitors, SugarSync will allow you to edit pics and clips on the go, view them, and share them with your friend or family.

 And with SugarSync’s great prices and iron-tight security, you can be sure that your pictures will be safe and sound.
-Furthermore, the service’s mobile applications have a backup camera roll function, which means that you will be able to view the pictures you took with your phone/tablet from any affiliated devices.
+Furthermore, the service’s mobile applications have a backup camera roll function, which means that you will be able to view the pictures you took with your phone/tablet from any affiliated device.

 The main reason why SugarSync does not feature at the top of our list is that you can’t upload files larger than 300 MB.
 This means that you can probably do a good job using an image compression tool, and then try uploading them again.
 However, with large, high-quality images, even compression tools might not be enough to do the trick.

 All in all, SugarSync is dependable and easy to use.
 It’s the best cloud storage for photos if you’re only using it for small, personal images.
 See what we thought about SugarSync in our review.